adrianbalandev/ip-tool/README.md

 # ip-tool
 Displays your local or public IP address.
-Available for Mac or Linux.
+Works on both Mac and Linux.